Vermeille/Synth/README.md

 # Synth

 This is a synthesizer.
-It outputs sounds on stdout, so to hear what it actually plays, just do
+It outputs sounds on stdout, so to hear what it actually plays, do

-    ./synth | aplay -f S16_LE -c2 -r44100
+    ./synth filename | aplay -f S16_LE -c2 -r44100

-Since I'm not interested at all in making it useful, there's absolutely no way to make it play what you want.
-Just edit the main, code your song in it and recompile.
+where `filename` is a script that contains lines like

+    sinus|square|saw freq ms

+The lines will be read in order, plaing the frequency `freq` for `ms` milliseconds.
+If `filename` is unspecified or `-`, those lines will be read on stdin and played on EOF (press ^D).